"The attention to detail is so incredible..." - hmv.com talks to the cast & director of Mortal Engines

 Rivers approached the challenge with gusto and put together a cast which includes Robert Sheehan, Leila George, Hugo Weaving, Stephen Lang, Hera Hilmar and musician-turned-actress Jihae.

-Mortal Engines is in UK cinemas this week and is based around the novel of the same name - the first in Reeve's quartet of Mortal Engines books, set on a dystopian Earth some 3000 years into the future where an apocalyptic global war has wiped out most of the planet's natural resources.
+Mortal Engines arrives in stores next week and is based around the novel of the same name - the first in Reeve's quartet of Mortal Engines books, set on a dystopian Earth some 3000 years into the future where an apocalyptic global war has wiped out most of the planet's natural resources.

 To survive, the inhabitants of the planet's remaining towns and cities have had to adapt, transforming places such as London into giant, motorised 'predator cities' which roll across the Earth's desolate wastelands on the hunt for smaller moving towns to capture, consume and strip of whatever resources they have, including their people.
 But not everyone is on board with this new lifestyle and a group known as the Anti-Traction League are looking to stop London and other cities like it before they destroy what's left of the planet.

-With the film in cinemas across the UK from December 14th, we caught up with the cast and director for a chat about bringing Reeve's stories to life on the big screen.
+With the film in stores on Monday (April 22nd), we caught up with the cast and director for a chat about bringing Reeve's stories to life on the big screen.

 Watch our interview below...